ha1tch/bdf-fonts/README.md

 Given that that particular project seems to be stalled or unatended, I decided to keep my own fork, adding fonts that are useful for my projects, and hopefully for others as well.

-I'm keeping below the notices of the original repo, and adding my own below:
+I'm keeping the notices of the original repo, and adding my own below:

 ---